Contact

 This work builds on the important work of others, but uses newly available data and technologies to test and refine existing theories.
 Having carried out a systematic national survey of a targeted group of names, the corpus is combined with archaeological, geological and historical records and mapping.
 GIS software is used, together with site visits.
 Important conclusions about the roles of visibility and of recognisable topographic profile in motivating naming practice are evidenced by this work.

 In the second half of the work, compound names are analysed linguistically, revealing Old Scandinavian influence in certain areas.
-The extent of Brittonic and Goidelic influence in other areas is also explored.
+The extent of Brittonic and Goidelic influence on an Old English element is also explored.
 The aim is to establish the geographical extent of particular language nuance and to try to quantify where, when and why patterns break down.

 Abigail Lloyd (@Abi_on_a_hill) / Twitter